-- Aircraft, Runway, Ground Vehicle, and Equipment Maintenance Areas Due to the cleaning and maintenance activities that occur at several of LFT tenant facilities, and at Lafayette Maintenance Shop, the potential for spills and non-storm water discharges exists.
+- Aircraft, Ground Vehicle, and Equipment Maintenance Areas Due to the cleaning and maintenance activities that occur at several of LFT tenant facilities, the potential for spills and non-storm water discharges exists.
 Most of these activities are performed indoors or under covered roofs to prevent contact with storm water.
-Recovery of solvents, waste fuels and oils, and other potential pollutant sources (fuel filters, oil filters, etc.) is performed by containing and storing the materials in dedicated drums and tanks for off-site removal. - Aircraft, Runway Deicing/Anti-icing Operations Although LFT very infrequently utilizes deicing fluids due to its location in southern Louisiana, deicing equipment is available at the airport for each of the carriers.
-Deicing normally occurs on the carrier apron in front of the terminal (Figure 2).
+Recovery of solvents, waste fuels and oils, and other potential pollutant sources (fuel filters, oil filters, etc.) is performed by containing and storing the materials in dedicated drums and tanks for off-site removal. - Aircraft Deicing/Anti-icing Operations Though LFT very infrequently utilizes deicing fluids due to its location in southern Louisiana, deicing equipment is available at the airport for each of the carriers.
+Deicing normally occurs on the carrier apron in front of the terminal and on the cargo apron by cargo carriers (Figure 2).
 The amount of deicing fluid is typically less than 500 gallons per year; therefore, the risk of contaminating storm water is considered to be minimal.
-The table below provides a summary of deicing materials.
+The SWPPP provides a summary of deicing materials, usage records, and Safety Data Sheets (SDSs) for the deicers used at the airport.

-Deicing Materials Name of Company Storage of Deicer Amount Application Type of Deicer Continental Express (COEX) By Terminal Building Baggage Area 4 Drums (55 gallons each) Has a machine to apply deicer Octaflo EF Concentrate, Type I Delta By Terminal AC Parking Area 2 Totes (275 gallons each) Has a machine to apply deicer Dow-UCAR TM PG Aircraft Deicing Fluid Concentrate FedEx By Building 29 5 Totes (265 gallons each) Stored in the deicing truck KilFrost DF Plus (88) Dilute, Type I American Eagle By Gate 10 2 Totes (275 gallons each) Has a machine to apply deicer Dow-UCARTM PG Aircraft Deicing Fluid Concentrate
+Deicing Materials Name of Company Storage of Deicer Amount Application Type of Deicer Continental Express (COEX) Delta Global By Terminal Building Baggage Area 4 Drums (55 gallonseach) Has a- machine to- apply deicer Octaflo EF Concentrate, Type I Delta Global By Terminal AC Parking Area 2 Totes (275 gallons- each) Has a- machine to- apply deicer Dow-UCARTM PG- Aircraft Deicing Fluid- Concentrate FedEx By Building 29 5 Totes (265 gallons each) Stored in the deicing truck KilFrost DF Plus (88) Dilute, Type I American Eagle By Gate 10 2 Totes (275-gallons each) Has a machine to apply deicer Dow UCARTM PG Aircraft Deicing Fluid Concentrate

 Material Storage Areas - LFT and its tenants store soaps, degreasers, oils, paints, and other chemicals for operation and maintenance of aircraft and supporting vehicles/equipment.
-Most of the material storage occurs indoors and, therefore, presents little risk of spills and exposure to storm water.
+Most of the material storage occurs indoors and therefore presents little risk of exposure to storm water.

-Transformers - LAC owns one transformer with an oil quantity greater than 55 gallons.
-It is located in a vault building near Gate 4B.
+Transformers - LAC owns one transformer located in a vault building near Gate 4B.
 The transformer contains 55 gallons of oil.
 If the transformer were to leak, the oil would be contained in the vault building.

-Tank Storage Area - LFT has one primary fuel farm area managed by Landmark, where the bulk of its tank storage volume capacity is contained.
-A second private fuel farm is managed by Private Aircraft Hangar and a third is managed by Acadian Ambulance.
-These areas either contain double-walled tanks or have sized secondary containment with valves that stay locked and shut until manually opened.
-The storm water inside Landmark's fuel farm containment area collects in two oil/water separators (OWSs) and these two OWSs are gradually drained.
-Fuel mats or microblaze are placed inside the containment area to absorb any free-flowing fuel, if needed.
-Private Aircraft Hangar also operates a small OWS.
-Acadian has a double-walled tank.
-When containment area storm water is drained, it flows through the OWS, then through Outfall 010.
-Other tank storage areas typically consist of double-walled tanks, emergency generators, and fuels, but some waste oils and fuels are stored within secondary containment areas.
+Tank Storage Areas - LFT has one primary fuel farm area, managed by Signature, where the bulk of its tank storage volume capacity is contained.
+A second private fuel farm is managed by Private Aircraft Hangar/Blue Sky.
+A third fuel farm is managed by Acadian Ambulance (double-walled AST).
+A fourth fuel farm is managed by Western Airways Maintenance (UST).
+These areas have secondary containments and have valves that stay locked and shut until manually opened, if applicable.
+The storm water inside Signature's fuel farm containment area collects in two oil/water separators (OWSs) and these two OWSs are gradually drained.
+When the fuel farm managed by Signature is drained, it flows to Outfall 002.
+If needed, absorbent material or microblaze are utilized to remove small amounts of any oils present in the containment area.
+Private Aircraft Hangar/Blue Sky also operates two small OWSs.
+When the containment area storm water is drained from Private Aircraft Hangar, it flows through the OWS and then through Outfall 010.
+The OWS in the Blue Sky fuel farm area also flows to Outfall 010.
+Other tank storage areas typically consist of double-walled tanks, emergency generators, etc. with fuels and waste oils stored within secondary containment areas.